 Even talented entrepreneurs, including independent PR practitioners, need consistent income that grows annually.
-Stable income allows independents to hire, travel, acquire resources, and plan financially.
+Having streams of passive income allows independents to hire, travel, acquire resources, and plan financially.
 Since more entrepreneurs are failing than ever, how can we ensure we have great clients signing up for our services?
 How do we make sure we ask for money – the right amount for what we are offering?

 When IPN guest speaker Kate Beeders started doing business development for a Fortune 500 company years ago, it was presumed that employees did not have to land their own clients, just service the business.
 Today, practitioners have to be comfortable having the money conversation as well as doing a great job on the account management side.